Gomathi-Android-Dev/meettracker/README.md

   <img src="https://img.shields.io/badge/Google%20Maps-API-red"/>
 </p>

-# 📍 MeetTracker App 🚗

  **MeetTracker** is a real-time location-sharing Android application built using Jetpack Compose, Firebase Realtime Database, and Google Maps API.
 The app allows users to schedule meetings and track participants' live movements on a map with custom markers.

 ---